 With Archway, developers of dapps can define custom fees for interacting with their smart contracts.
 Also known as the take rate, this fee provides developers with a flexible option to charge different fee levels that are based on their specific use case and operational needs.

 By default, the smart contract fee is set to 0 $ARCH.
 On initial deployment, the dapp developer can define their fee.
 The fee is configurable and the dapp owner can adjust it at any time, even after the contract has been deployed.

 To streamline the user experience, the smart contract fee is embedded directly in the network fee, so end users are simply presented with a single combined fee when signing a transaction.

 Since most dapps are composed of smaller, more modular pieces of code and layers of contracts, individual developers can focus on building even smaller snippets of code.
 They can write and monetize a single contract rather than a fully featured dapp.
 Since contracts can be integrated into multiple dapps, developers can earn multiple lines of fees across any user base that interacts with their code.
 Imagine, for example, the rapid app development that would happen if every NPM package earned fees for computational use.

 Example Use Cases

-A recent trend has dApps issuing governance tokens to incentivize and bootstrap early communities.
-This token distribution has proved to be very successful in a number of cases, despite the dApp not having any clear mechanism for value capture for fees or revenues.
-Some of these tokens merely grant voting rights, but have still been the subject of intense growth due to speculation of future utility of the dApp or potential rights to cash flows by governance token holders.
+A recent trend has dapps issuing governance tokens to incentivize and bootstrap early communities.
+This token distribution has proved to be very successful in a number of cases, despite the dapp not having any clear mechanism for value capture for fees or revenues.
+Some of these tokens merely grant voting rights, but have still been the subject of intense growth due to speculation of the future utility of the dapp or potential rights to cash flows by governance token holders.

 Support the Core Development Team